geojeff/busser/docs/CoffeeScriptHelp.md

     > usually work on problems for which understanding objects and their interactions.
     > CoffeeScript adds an explicit coverage of this important concept.

+* And there will be more items like these to share, as programming for busser and busboy continues...